Table of Contents

 Epidemiology of Insomnia

 The worldwide incidence of insomnia, that is, people living with difficulty in sleeping, is about 30–35 %.
-Approximately 10 % of the population suffers from chronic or severe sleeping disorder that requires medical attention.
-In England, a steady increase of insomnia prevalence has been reported over the years, with the rate standing at 38.6 % in 2016.
+Approximately 10 % of the population suffers from a chronic or severe sleeping disorder that requires medical attention.
+In England, a steady increase in insomnia prevalence has been reported over the years, with the rate standing at 38.6 % in 2016.
 The trend is believed to be reciprocated worldwide.

-Insomnia often is associated with the female gender (they have 1.4 times the likelihood of developing insomnia), an increased age (more common beyond 60 years), the existence of a depression or unemployment, as well as economic inactivity and divorced/separated couples.
+Insomnia often is associated with the female gender (they have 1.4 times the likelihood of developing insomnia), an increased age (more common beyond 60 years), the existence of depression or unemployment, as well as economic inactivity and divorced/separated couples.